 Terracotta tiles are porous and require regular sealing to avoid stains.
 Use a high-quality sealant to protect and lengthen the service of your tiles.

-Worn and weathered
+Worn and weathered terracotta tiles look great with antiques

 If you don’t seal these tiles, terracotta will develop a patina.
-You’ll end up with ancient looking floors that complement vintage fixtures.
+You’ll end up with ancient-looking floors that complement vintage fixtures.
 Take a look at the beauty formed when you put together an antique sideboard on terra-cotta tile floors.
 Everything looks good together.

 Terracotta looks good in both old-world and modern interior design styles.
 Pair it with clean walls and streamlined furniture, you’ll have minimal interiors that don’t lack warmth.

-This type of tile is available in matte and glossy finishes.
+Terracotta tiles come in matte and glossy finishes.
 Choose the tile that suits your desired look for your space.

 Terracotta suits indoor and outdoor use.
 Lay it around your pool and use it under your alfresco area.
-Integrate earthy elements in the poolside area like this light-toned wood panelling to make it more relaxing.
+Integrate earthy elements in the poolside area like this light-toned wood paneling to make it more relaxing.

 Because terracotta is porous and prone to water damage, it’s not always the top choice for bathrooms.
 Good thing you can buy high-quality sealants which you can use to protect these tiles.
 Because of it, you can lay these lovely tiles in the bathroom.